Select Priority Funding Opportunities

 Project Type: Planning; Construction

-The Headwaters to Coast Initiative (H2C) is a Great Lakes Restoration Initiative (GLRI) funded project to the U.S. Fish and Wildlife Service (USFWS), initiated in 2022 to develop a partner driven, watershed-wide conservation blueprint for the Lake Superior basin of Wisconsin that covers the four counties of Ashland, Bayfield, Douglas and Iron in northern Wisconsin.
+The Headwaters to Coast Initiative (H2C) is a Great Lakes Restoration Initiative (GLRI) funded by the U.S. Fish and Wildlife Service (USFWS).
+The program was initiated in 2022 to develop a partner driven, watershed-wide conservation blueprint for the Lake Superior basin of Wisconsin.
+Funding for this program is available for communities in Northern Wisconsin and includes Ashland, Bayfield, Douglas and Iron counties.
+Projects seeking approximately $200,000 will be prioritized under this program but applicants can apply for up to $500,000.

 Click through the sections below to learn more about this funding opportunity.